bitboom/middleware/interface-draft.md

 | access_type | TEXT |
 | permission | TEXT |

-## Use OsqueryManager for getting smack information
+## Use OsqueryManager to get smack information
 ```cpp
   using namespace osquerypp;